FleurGaBru/shell-novice/_episodes/07-find.md

 > ~~~
 > {: .source}
 >
-> Put these commands and pipes in the right order to achieve this:
+> Put these commands and pipes in the right order to achieve this for the species "deer":
 >
 > ~~~
 > cut -d : -f 2
 > >
+> cat animals.txt
 > |
-> grep -w $1 -r $2
+> grep -w deer
 > |
-> $1.txt
+> deer.txt
 > cut -d , -f 1,3
 > ~~~
 > {: .language-bash}
 >
-> Hint: use `man grep` to look for how to grep text recursively in a directory
-> and `man cut` to select more than one field in a line.
+> Hint: use `man cut` to select more than one field in a line.
 >
-> An example of such a file is provided in `data-shell/data/animal-counts/animals.txt`
 >
 > > ## Solution
 >>  Ready?
 Let's discuss your solution in the class.